cactuz/authn_authz_with_springboo/README.md

 ## Project Template
 First, you'll want to get set up with the template.
 The template is written in Java using Spring Boot, Hibernate ORM, and the H2 database.
 H2 is an in memory database, so if you need to retry something, every application startup is a fresh copy.
+Please install lombok to your idea.
+This injects the getters and setters.

 To use the template, import it in the IDE of your choice as a Spring Boot application.
 Where required, this readme assumes the eclipse IDE.